halo-dev/js-sdk/packages/content-api/README.md

-# Halo SDK
+# Halo SDK Content Api Client

-A http tools for halo restful api.
+A collection of tools for interacting with Halo's content APIs.

 ### Run